CordlessCoder/dots/README.md

 3. Enjoy your epic and original Gruvbox theme
 </details>

-# Wallpapers.
-We have those.

 <h1><span style="color:#f7768e">I use arch, btw.</span></h1>
-I also don't have lungs
+I don't have lungs.
+At least that I know of.